-This report sets out the forecasts for Manston Airport, for freight and passengers for the first 20 years of operation (currently projected to be 2020 to 2040), and detailing the infrastructure required to deliver the forecast.
-The report provides the necessary data to underpin the proposal to retain Manston as an airport and re-develop the site as a nationally significant infrastructure project.
+This report sets out the forecasts for Manston Airport, for freight and passengers for the first 20 years of operation (currently projected to be 2020 to 2039), and detailing the infrastructure required to deliver the forecast.
+The report provides the necessary data to underpin the proposal to retain Manston as an airport and re-develop the site as a Nationally Significant Infrastructure Project (NSIP).